 The Dr. Samuel D. Harris National Museum of Dentistry is also a proud Smithsonian Affiliate.
 To learn more about Smithsonian Affiliations, visit affiliations.si.edu.

-- Serving the dental profession as the leading repository of dental history through our collections, archives, and expertise.
+- Serving as the leading steward of dental history.

 National Museum of Dentistry